FrontToBackCulture/valHelp/src/dashboard/i_saving_widget_positions/saving_widget_positions.md

 collection: Dashboard
 date: 2016-10-12
 ---
-_There are two ways to save the position of your widgets.
-You could choose to either save each widget indivisually or save them all together._
+_After creating your widgets and customising your very own dashboard, it is important that you save your widgets.
+With VAL you can indivisually save it or save all of them at once._

 ---
 <table>
 <tr>
 <td width="50px"></td>